-MKCC may not be able to deliver the outcomes that customers expect from complaints, many services we deliver are highly regulated so leave little room for exceptions to be made for individual circumstance.
+MKCC may not be able to deliver the outcomes that customers expect from complaints.
+Many services that we deliver are highly regulated, so leave little room for exceptions to be made for individual circumstance.
 We will be clear with you about what we can and cannot deliver.
-If we have to say No we will explain why we cannot deliver the type of service or the response that is being requested.